hellociel/100-days-of-code/log.md

 **Thoughts:**

 - Because of unexpected schedule change, i was not able to finish the app.
 I'm going to put eveyrthing tomrrow to finish up!!!

+### Day 27: June 10, 2020

+**Today's Progress**:

+- Worked on precourse part 1 today.

+**Thoughts:**

+- It's hard to stay motivated this week because of schedule changes, but I'm pushing myself hard to keep things moving.
+Hoping to make more progress by this weekend.